FarmData2/FarmData2/docs/install/local.md

 ## Dependencies

-Running the FarmData2 Development Environment locally requires that you install the following dependencies:
+Running a FarmData2 Development Environment locally requires that you install the following dependencies:

 1. [Docker Desktop](https://docs.docker.com/desktop/)
    - If you are using Windows be sure not to miss the step of [turning on the WSL 2 feature on Windows](https://learn.microsoft.com/en-us/windows/wsl/install).